Council of Orthodox Christian Churches to sponsor Sunday Lenten Vespers

 The remaining four services in the series will be held on:

-- April 3 - Sunday of St. John of the Ladder at Holy Cross Greek Orthodox Church in Farmington Hills (25225 Middlebelt Rd., between 10 & 11 Mile) / V. Rev. Fr.
-Michael Butler, Homilist;
+- March 26 - Sunday of St. John of the Ladder at St. Thomas Albanian Orthodox Church in Farmington Hills (29150 10 Mile Rd., East of Middlebelt) / Fr.
+Paul Patitsas, Homilist;

 A free-will offering collection will be taken at each service, the proceeds of which will go to help fund the ministries of the COCC.
 Refreshments and fellowship follow each service.